 The burden of compliance may also be bogging down banks’ customer onboarding processes, potentially leading to increased account abandonment.
-According to data from Jumio, 38 percent of millennials have abandoned mobile banking activities because the client onboarding process took too long.
+According to data from Jumio, 38 percent of millennials have abandoned mobile banking because the onboarding process took too long.

 For example, some specific applications of machine learning, like natural language processing, enable a computer to effectively “read” vast amounts of information and plain language communication.
 As it does so, the computer can automatically extract risk-related information that can be used to make judgments related to KYC and AML compliance.